 Guinness submitted that the Panel should consider whether it was able to require part of the cost of compliance to be imposed on Guinness' advisers.
-The Panel was satisfied that the primary liability to remedy the breach rested on Guinness and that it would be wrong for any payment in remedy to be deferred because of the possibility that Guinness might have a claim against others.
+The Panel was satisfied that the primary liability to remedy the breach rested on because of the possibility that Guinness might have a claim against others.
 No decision as to whether any such claim might be appropriate in this case was made.